MarksMultiverse/MMblog/content/docs/AZURE-DevOps-engineer-lab.md

 ## Actions

 To achieve a full deployment of resources in Azure, we will follow these steps:
-1. Authentication between GitHub and Azure
+1. Authentication between GitHub and Azure :lock:
-2. Authorization of the App Registration
+2. Authorization of the App Registration :white_check_mark:
-3. Create Infrastructure as Code
+3. Create Infrastructure as `Code`
-4. Create a pipeline in GitHub Actions
+4. Create a pipeline in GitHub Actions :rocket:

 ### 1. Authentication between GitHub and Azure :lock: